 One of three units ordered by ABC around the time of the 1966 World Cup.
 Transferred to Thames TV, then to Sony Broadcast for HDTV work.
 Subsequently converted to a “living van” and is now to be restored.

-Photographs of GNF951E when it was in service.
+Photographs of GNF951E and the other two vehicles when they were in service.

 After the Football World Cup was awarded to UK in 1966 and following a review of requirements, ITV decided that additional facilities were needed and ABC Television ordered three new Outside Broadcast trucks – FNB460D, GNF951E and HXJ846F.
 These trucks were “state of the art” incorporating a number of firsts: